mgafner/docker-containers/README.md

 All my services are running behind Traefik - The Cloud Native Edge Router (https://traefik.io).

+## Home Assistant
+Open source home automation that puts local control and privacy first.
+Powered by a worldwide community of tinkerers and DIY enthusiasts.
+Perfect to run on a Raspberry Pi or a local server.

 ## Traefik - The Cloud Native Edge Router
 Traefik makes it very easy to set up ssl secured services on a docker host.
 Just set a name on your dns pointing to your server, start the docker container and you are set.